 - Primary movement mechanics.
 I always tell this at my seminars.
 I give examples on the video of movements which we see in top athletes at international competitions.
 An inexperienced weightlifter or functional athlete can not be understood and deciphered.
 Why?
 The CLEAN movement itself has very short amplitude, very high speed of movement.
 It demonstrates the unique technique to which an athlete comes to after 10-15 years of training.
 Competitive technique of top athletes is something to admire as a viewer.
 But, in my opinion, not every novice athlete can understand how to lift a barbell, especially in CLEAN.
 Briefly, we remember that CLEAN consists of basic phases: the starting position, 1st and 2nd pull, power position, getting under the barbell and the separate element of the rotation of the elbows around the barbell, receiving position, recovery from the squat.
 So, rotation of the elbows is a specific element of the exercise which must be studied and understood correctly, so that their hands will lift the barbell, but not cause injury.
 For all, let me remind you once again that hands in weightlifting are needed more to control the barbell, rather than lift it.

 - Flexibility and mobility.
 In general, the stereotype that in weightlifting you need to select muscular strong men is a bad one.
 A weightlifter is: character (spirit), flexibility and power, and if we are talking about functional training, everything else as well.
 But I'm talking about flexibility and mobility, because without proper development of these skills, weightlifting exercises can be really traumatic.
 More precisely, without flexibility, what you do will not actually be the correct CLEAN and it can be traumatic.
 I focus on this because now young athletes come to weightlifting not only at 12-14 years, but also at 30-35 years, and these are often quite heavy and strong athletes, especially in the upper body with insufficient joints mobility and elasticity muscles and ligaments.
 In this regard, there are big problems with the mastery of technology, and for those who do not have the patience and desire for it, injuries and fractures can happen.
+Also a lot of athletes use the wrist wraps.
+Indeed, they provide a certain kind of fixation and support of the wrists during the exercises.
+For many athletes, it is also a powerful psychological factor.
+As I said, I am not against this, but the work on flexibility and mobility should be a priority.

 - The level of skill and stability of technique in the conditions of extreme loads.
 CLEAN is not the simple exercise it seems at first glance and the technical component in it is really great.
 In order to form adequate skill, you need time, and one athlete will need 2 months, while his friend may take 6 months, and that's normal.
 Time is needed just to repeat this exercise hundreds or maybe thousands of times in many variations and positions with a PVC and bar and only then start trying to set PR or kill yourself in the complexities.
 Otherwise, the risk of injuring yourself for your own money is high and not justified.
 I want to remind and caution all «newbies» with fewer than 2 years of experience: in conditions of lifting weights from 90% and higher, and also on the background of fatigue during WOD, when your heart rate is below 200 beats/min, the chance you won’t show your best technique is very high.
 Regarding my experience, the crunch of breaking bones and the tearing of ligaments is not something you need to chase the big scales for, forgetting the proper technique.